 Currently, she is examining local government responses to fiscal stress after the Great Recession.
-This is a comprehensive research project with 1) national level statistical analyses on service delivery and public finance and 2) state-wide focus groups and policy analysis conducted in collaboration with local government associations, state agencies, and unions on the drivers of fiscal stress and local responses.
+She engages in the debate on whether local governments are progressive agents that maximize social welfare or austerity machines that balance their budgets at the cost of community wellbeing.
+This is a comprehensive research project with 1) national level statistical analyses on service delivery and public finance and 2) focus groups and policy analysis conducted in collaboration with local government associations, state agencies, and community organizations on the drivers of fiscal stress and local responses.

 WHY COMMUNITY WELLBEING

 From the age of four, Yunji wanted to be a doctor to "stop pain" in people around her.
 She attended Georgetown University with plans of applying to a medical school upon graduation.
 As part of her medical school plan, she began volunteering at the Georgetown University Hospital in hopes of gaining second-hand knowledge about the profession.